Charlaine Harris

-Charlaine Harris Schulz (born November 25, 1951) is an American author who specializes in mysteries.
+Jean Charlaine Harris Schulz (born November 25, 1951) is an American author who specializes in mysteries.
 She is best known for her book series The Southern Vampire Mysteries, which was adapted as the TV series True Blood.
 The television show was a critical and financial success for HBO, running seven seasons, from 2008 through 2014.
-A number of her books have been bestsellers and this series was translated into multiple languages and published across the globe.

-Harris was born and raised in a small town in the Mississippi River Delta area of the United States.
-She now lives in Texas with her husband; they have three grown children and grandchildren.
+Harris was born and raised in Tunica, Mississippi.
+She lives in Texas with her husband; they have three children.
 She began writing from an early age, and changed from playwriting in college to writing and publishing mysteries, including several long series featuring recurring characters.

 Life and career

 Harris was born and grew up in Tunica, Mississippi, in the Mississippi Delta.
 In her early work she wrote poems about ghosts and teenage angst.
 She began writing plays while attending Rhodes College in Memphis, Tennessee.
 Her most recent mysteries have been in the urban fantasy genre.

 After publishing two stand-alone mysteries, Harris began the lighthearted Aurora Teagarden books with Real Murders, nominated as a Best Novel 1990 for the Agatha Awards.
 Harris wrote several books in the series before the mid-1990s, when she began branching out into other works.
-She did not resume the series until 1999, with the exception of one short story in a Murder, She Wrote anthology titled "Murder, They Wrote".
+She did not resume the series until 1999, with the exception of one short story in an anthology titled "Murder, They Wrote".

 In 1996, Harris published the first in the Shakespeare series, featuring cleaning lady detective Lily Bard, set in rural Arkansas.
 At the time, a New York Times interview with Harris noted that she "live[d] in small-town Arkansas".
 The fifth book in the series, Shakespeare's Counselor, was published in fall 2001, followed by the short story "Dead Giveaway", published in the Ellery Queen Mystery Magazine in December 2001.
 Harris has said she is finished with that series.

 Next Harris created The Southern Vampire Mysteries series, about a telepathic waitress named Sookie Stackhouse who works in a Northern Louisiana bar.
 The first book, Dead Until Dark, won the Anthony Award for Best Paperback Mystery in 2001.
 Each book follows Sookie as she tries to solve mysteries involving vampires, werewolves, and other supernatural creatures.
 The series has been published in Australia, New Zealand, Japan, Spain, Greece, Germany, the Netherlands, Belgium, France, Italy, Argentina, Poland, Serbia, Brazil, Great Britain, Ireland, Mexico, Norway, Finland, Sweden, Denmark, Lithuania, Hungary, Bulgaria, Portugal, Iceland, Czech Republic, Romania, Estonia, and Israel.
 Harris wrote thirteen novels in the series; the last, Dead Ever After, was published in May 2013.
 A supplemental book, After Dead, was published in October 2013.
 The second novel, Living Dead in Dallas, won the 2003 Lord Ruthven Award for Fiction, and the anthology The Complete Sookie Stackhouse Stories won the 2018 Ruthven Award for Fiction.